Vandebron/tech-blog/public/posts/how-to-sign-soap-messages.md

 ```
 According to the keytool inspection we will use SHA256withRSA (http://www.w3.org/2001/04/xmldsig-more#rsa-sha256) for signing.

-Last but not least, in our signature a `<KeyInfo>` element is included.
+Last but not least, in our signature, a `<KeyInfo>` element is included.
 This element contains information about the public key of the sender (us) and is needed for the signature verification once the message is received (read more [here](https://www.xml.com/pub/a/2001/08/08/xmldsig.html)).
 Since we have our public key provided we don't need to do much here.
 The `KeyIdentifierType` describes which form of key identifier is used to present the public key information.

 Having all this information about our certificate in place, we build the mechanism to load in our signing certificate.
 For this, we create the object `KeyStoreBuilder`.